Evaluation of the Intel Xeon Phi 7120 and NVIDIA K80 as accelerators for two-dimensional panel codes: Numerical algorithm

 In stating the Kutta condition we have assumed that the variables are ordered such that the trailing edge is located at $\boldsymbol{x}_{0}=\boldsymbol{x}_{n}$.
 This, in total, gives us $n$ equations for the $n$ unknowns $\ensuremath{\gamma_{0}},\ldots,\ensuremath{\gamma_{n-2}}$ and $C$.

 While the present numerical scheme yields good predictions for the lift coefficient, it gives completely wrong results for the drag coefficient.
 This is to be expected as drag is a viscous effect.
 However, a range of phenomenological corrections has been developed that, for attached flows, are able to predict the drag coefficient based on the inviscid solution.
 In our code we have implemented Thwaites' method (see, for example, \cite{tavoularis,moran1984}) in order to perform a viscosity correction.
-Let us note, however, that more sophisticated schemes have been developed (see, for example, \cite{drela1989}).
-To validate our code we have run a genetic optimization algorithm based on a B-spline parametrization of the airfoils.
-In the genetic algorithm, tournament selection with one-point crossover is employed and the mutations are performed for a single B-spline coefficient at a time.
-The fitness function is proportional to the lift-to-drag ratio at zero angle of attack.
-A number of airfoils that were generated by our implementation are shown in Figure \ref{fig:airfoils}.
-The lift and drag coefficients stated are computed using Xfoil and confirm that our implementation generates successively better airfoils.